Relayium

 Sync a large folder between two servers (resumable, in the background)

-Last updated: 2026-07-08
+Last updated: 2026-08-05

 You have a large folder — tens of gigabytes — on one server and you want an exact copy on another.
-You can't watch a terminal for hours, and a transfer that dies halfway shouldn't start over from zero. relayium sync is built for this: a one-way incremental mirror that skips what's already there, resumes a half-sent file from where it stopped, and verifies every file end to end.
+You can't watch a terminal for hours, and a transfer that dies halfway shouldn't start over from zero. relayium sync is built for this: a one-way incremental mirror that skips what's already there, resumes a half-sent file from where it stopped, and verifies every file it sends, end to end.

 This guide sets up an unattended, self-healing transfer: authorize the sender once, run the listener in the background, and drive relayium sync from a retry loop inside tmux so it keeps going across dropped connections until the whole folder has landed.